DidoMarchet/scss-slamp/README.md

 # Thanks
 Special thanks for the inspiration and snippets to:

-- Pedro Rodriguez the author of this wonderful and detailed article [https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/](https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/)
+- Pedro Rodriguez the author of this **wonderful and detailed** article [https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/](https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/) who inspire me to create this function;
-- Jakob Eriksen the author of this fundamental library [https://github.com/black7375/sass-unitconverter](https://github.com/black7375/sass-unitconverter)
+- Jakob Eriksen the author of this **fundamental library** [https://github.com/black7375/sass-unitconverter](https://github.com/black7375/sass-unitconverter), the backbone of this function.

+# Contribute
+Feel free to **fork and increase** this repo!

+And **let me know** if you find it useful!

+Enjoy :punch: